TobaT3/DrawTk/README.md

 # TkPaint
 Make pngs and .py files with drawings made in a visual editor

+** If you have any ideas or experience any problems, please open an Issue **

 # Usage
 ## Download
 1. Clone the repository (or just download main.py) somewhere on your computer.